Toyota Proace van review

 Beyond the vans, Toyota offers a Proace crew cab with a second row of seats behind those in the front, a full-on Combi minibus, a platform cab ready to take specialist modifications and a Camper Van variant that's fitted out ready for conversion.
 Toyota dealers can provide bespoke aftermarket conversions, while the company takes pride in the fact that it strives to provide a personal service for those companies needing specific conversions.
 Completing the line-up is the Proace Verso - a plusher people-carrying version of the Proace designed to slot into the Toyota passenger car range.

 In the engine department there are PSA Group-sourced 1.5 and 2.0-litre diesel units.
+There’s also a fully electric Proace van with up to 205 miles of range which we’ve reviewed separately.
 The 1.5 D comes in 100 and 120 guises with 101 or 118bhp, while the 2.0 D is either a 120 or 180 version with 121 and 174bhp respectively.
 The reason there are two 120-badged engines is that the larger 2.0 D version is designed with carrying heavy payloads in mind, since it has 300Nm of torque, compared to 270Nm in the 1.5 D. All vans are front-wheel drive and a six-speed manual is standard on all engines bar the 2.0 D 180, which features an eight-speed auto.
 Under WLTP test conditions, combined best fuel economy ranges from 38.1 to 44.8mpg.

 The Proace trim range mirrors that of Toyota's passenger cars, so there is basic Active trim, then Icon and Design specs.
 All vans feature remote central locking, a steel bulkhead, cruise control, electric windows and mirrors plus a DAB stereo.
 Icon models have improved sound insulation for the cabin, air-conditioning, plastic wheel trims, front fog lamps and a dashboard information display amongst other features.
 Toyota's Pro-Touch touchscreen sat-nav system is part of Design trim, which also adds the Toyota Safety Sense suite of active safety kit, plus 17-inch alloy wheels.